Whimsy Stick

 • Let the dog twist or torque mid-air

-A client’s 4-year-old Pembroke Welsh Corgi was nipping children’s ankles and circling guests obsessively.
-The owner had tried “ignore it” and “redirect with treats” for months with no improvement.
+A 4-year-old Pembroke Welsh Corgi was nipping children’s ankles 6 to 8 times per day and circling guests on every arrival.
+The owner had tried redirection and reward-based ignore protocols for four months with zero improvement.

-Week 2: Ankle nipping dropped by roughly half.
-Week 3: The Corgi started offering a sit when guests arrived instead of circling.
-The herding drive had a legitimate outlet, so the children’s ankles stopped being the default target.
+Week 2: Ankle nipping dropped from 6–8 daily incidents to 2–3.
+Week 3: Down to 0–1 incidents per day.
+The Corgi started offering a sit when guests arrived instead of circling.
+Four months of failed redirection resolved in three weeks once the drive had a legitimate outlet.

 Key Takeaway

-Border Collies: Managing the Most Intense Eye in Dog Training
+Border Collies: The Most Intense Eye in Dog Training

 A flirt pole gives them the full sequence: lock on (eye), approach (stalk), pursue (chase), and catch (capture).
 For a complete Border Collie session structure, see the dedicated Border Collie routine.